Oil and Gas Drilling Surface Use Agreements

 These contracts are especially pertinent to real estate development as drilling operations affect the state's setback rules for new development.
 In addition, acquiring a drill site plat will show the planned access roads, including any roads necessary over pooled surface estates and the necessary easements to obtain.
 As well, agreements can define whether the pipelines are buried or left above ground and outline procedures for noise abatement.

 We strongly recommend negotiation of surface use agreements to address these concerns.
-Hendershot, Cannon & Hisey, P.C., represents individuals and corporations who seek to obtain a surface use and/or production agreement to ensure compatible development of underlying minerals, whether severed from the surface estate or not.
+Hendershot, Cowart & Hisey, P.C., represents individuals and corporations who seek to obtain a surface use and/or production agreement to ensure compatible development of underlying minerals, whether severed from the surface estate or not.
 Through negotiation of surface use agreements that define notice, location and operational requirements, our attorneys can provide certainty for clients regarding the potential impacts of oil and gas operations or mineral development on their properties.
 Additionally, the firm counsels clients about protections that will allow property owners to preserve the integrity of surface uses such as residential and commercial uses, livestock grazing or hay production, energy production and wildlife habitat and open space.